miller-william/lane-defender/README.md

 The game is also playable online at the link above.

-## 📱 Mobile Optimized
+## 📱 Mobile Optimised

-River Revival is designed to work on both desktop and mobile devices, with touch controls optimized for smartphones and tablets.
+River Revival is designed to work on both desktop and mobile devices, with touch controls optimised for smartphones and tablets.

 ---